pvandervelde/zinger/engineering.md

 mechanics, electronics and software of the rover.

 * Structure
+  * Modular
+  * Obvious construction
   * Impact reduction
 * Drive
 * Steering
   * control type / steering type
 * Sensors
+  * SLAM
+  * Terrain mapping
+  * Object tracking
 * Navigation control
 * Trajectory planning
+  * Path, velocity and acceleration planning
+  * Object tracking, object path prediction and avoidance
 * Electrical - Data & power

-## General

-* How to deal with tolerances
-* Braking power
-* Pick-up of cargo
-  * From sides without falling over
-* stability
-  * Stability while lifting / lowering
-* Brakes + hold power for on the hill / when loading
-* System redundancy
-* Monitoring
-* Wheel slip detection

-## Design

 * Dimensions: The minimal dimensions for the cargo are **0.60m * 0.40m * 0.30m (length * width * height)**.
   If the rover is that size or bigger then the rover dimensions control the bounding box (except for